Marijuana Attorney in Madison (Possession, Intent to Distribute, and more severe charges)

 Whatever You Call the Stuff, it’s Illegal in Wisconsin

-It’s hard to ignore the dramatic increase in Wisconsin-drug related crimes over the past several decades despite growing efforts to legalize marijuana throughout the country.
+Despite growing efforts to legalize marijuana throughout the country, recreational use of marijuana is still illegal in Wisconsin.
 As criminal defense attorneys, we don’t judge, we’re here to give you the defense you deserve.

 Legal vs Decriminalized Marijuana in Madison